 It was one of the all-time great birthday gifts, though "Little" Anthony Gourdine had nothing to unwrap.

-On Jan.
-8, Gourdine turned 69, and his best present came in the form of a conference call.
+Last Thursday, Gourdine turned 69, and his best present came in the form of a conference call.

 "It was a heck of a birthday present," Gourdine said with much relish Wednesday afternoon, the words lingering on his tongue as if they came coated in honey.

 The group had been eligible for the honor for some time before finally getting the nod this year along with heavy metallers Metallica, rappers Run-DMC, guitarist Jeff Beck and soul singer Bobby Womack.

 "A lot of people were really lobbying for us," Gourdine said, breathing hard on a power walk before hitting the gym shortly thereafter.
 "Paul Shaffer, Billy Joel and Paul Simon, who we worked with, they were all lobbying."